-You need to avoid ambiguous phrases like “inspiration for growth” and “find their way through the dark.”
+You need to avoid ambiguous phrases and boring metaphors like “inspiration for growth” and “find their way through the dark.”
 These phrases might have a nice ring to them, but they mean very little to your reader.
 They’re too open to interpretation.

 What to Do Instead: